-Trump claims ‘big progress’ as Cowboys, Cardinals stand for anthem
+Trump ramps up NFL fight, calls for ban on kneeling during anthem

 Read also: Trump's clash with protesting athletes could be a turning point in pro sports

-"Ratings for NFL football are way down except before game starts, when people tune in to see whether or not our country will be disrespected!" he added.

-It was the latest salvo from Trump, a former reality television show host and political neophyte who took office in January, after he ignited the fight with the players in the biggest-grossing U.S. pro sports league last week.
+A spokesman for the NFL, the biggest-grossing U.S. professional sports league, did not respond to requests for comment.

+Trump praised two teams that played on Monday night and largely steered clear of the controversy.
+The Arizona Cardinals linked arms and stood for the playing of the "Star-Spangled Banner" along with the Dallas Cowboys, who knelt before the song.

-On Friday, he told a political rally that any protesting player was a "son of a bitch" who should be fired, and urged a boycott of NFL games, touching off protests by dozens of players, coaches and some owners before games on Sunday.
+Trump first berated the players last Friday, telling a political rally in Alabama that any protesting player was a "son of a bitch" who should be fired, and urged a boycott of NFL games, touching off protests by dozens of players, coaches and some owners before games on Sunday.

-Kneeling during the anthem began last year when former San Francisco 49ers quarterback Colin Kaepernick refused to stand to protest police shootings of African-Americans.

-Several players have made similar gestures, saying their actions are a call for social justice and protected by the American right to free speech, not a slight against the country or its flag.
-Critics, including Trump, have said it is disrespectful.

-Trump's verbal assault may play well with his conservative base at a time when the Republican president is grappling with North Korea's nuclear threats, a humanitarian crisis in hurricane-struck Puerto Rico, an investigation of Russian meddling in the 2016 election and a healthcare struggle in Congress.
+Trump's verbal assault may play well with his conservative base as the Republican president grapples a host of critical issues, including North Korea's nuclear threats, a humanitarian crisis in hurricane-struck Puerto Rico, an investigation into Russian meddling in the 2016 election and the healthcare struggle in Congress.

-The weekend controversy so far appeared to have a mixed impact on televised games.
-CBS Corp said overall viewership of its broadcasts were higher on Sunday while NBC, owned by Comcast Corp, said viewership was down.
-Fox, owned by Twenty-First Century Fox Inc, also reported lower viewership, CNN reported.
+Paul Ryan, the most senior Republican in the U.S. House of Representatives, said he also disapproved of the gesture.

+"People are clearly within their rights to express themselves how they see fit," Ryan told reporters on Tuesday.
+"My own view though is that we shouldn't do it on the anthem."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.